-Reasons to Choose Light Therapy For SAD
+Reasons To Choose Light Therapy For SAD

 Aside from the fact that light therapy can help with seasonal affective disorder, why might you want to choose it?

-- Doctors often recommend it.
+Doctors often recommend it.

-- Combining light therapy with mental health counseling may improve your condition.
+Combining light therapy with mental health counseling may improve your condition.